The Florida LAKEWATCH

 The objective of the LAKEWATCH Aquatic Bird Survey is to establish a statewide monitoring system to examine seasonal and yearly trends in Florida's aquatic birds.

 Many bird species are known to associate with Florida's lakes, but few studies have directly quantified their numbers or examined long-term trends in diversity and abundance.
-As Florida's wetlands continue to be altered or destroyed, the need to better understand the value of these take systems to aquatic bird communities is of increasing importance.
+As Florida's wetlands continue to be altered or destroyed, the need to understand better the value of these take systems to aquatic bird communities is of increasing importance.

 Early studies by Mark Hoyer and Dr. Dan Canfield, of the University of Florida's Program in Fisheries and Aquatic Sciences, revealed that aquatic bird abundance is strongly correlated with lake trophic status, and that species richness is strongly correlated with lake surface area (See links below).
 The LAKEWATCH Aquatic Bird Survey will expand upon these findings and answer further questions about the effects of shoreline habitat, water chemistry, and broad-scale climatic factors on foraging, nesting, and roosting aquatic birds.
 Ultimately, such findings will allow Florida to develop better management strategies for its lake environments.